 - Add spices, lime juice, vinegar, honey, and parmesan cheese.
 Process until well mixed.

 - With the motor running, slowly pour the oil through the feed tube.
-Let process one more minute.
+Let it process one more minute.

-Cheesecake Factory Santa Fe Salad Dressing
+Copycat Cheesecake Factory Santa Fe Salad Dressing

 Ingredients